I let my dog outside and heard quite the commotion coming from next door.

 Adding 1 teaspoon of vanilla extract can also leave a pleasant post-treatment scent.

 Skunks can carry rabies.
 If your pet has a bite or scratch or is foaming/drooling at the mouth, get him to a veterinarian quickly.
 Always keep your vaccinations current and check your pets’ records for the date of their last rabies shot.

 Small dogs may be at risk for additional medical trouble depending on how much spray enters their respiratory system.
 Use the recommended cleaning solution and visit the vet as soon as possible.

 Check out this story of skunk spray removal:

 Household and Clothing Issues

-If your cat or dog hasn’t been skunked yet, but you live in an area where that’s a distinct possibility, then please do yourself a favor and bookmark this page for future reference.
+If your pet hasn’t been skunked but you live in an area where that’s a distinct possibility, please bookmark this page for future reference.